Beliar83/godot-yaml-asset/README.md

 var yamlstring = yaml.print(1.0)
 ```

-The parse method takes a yaml formatted string and tries to convert it into a godot variable
+The parse method takes a yaml formatted string and tries to convert it into a godot variable.
+It returns a JSONParseResult.

 ```
-var value = yaml.parse(yamlstring)
+var value = yaml.parse(yamlstring).result
 ```

 If it cannot convert the string it will give an error message with information why it could not convert something and the position inside the string where it failed.